The Top Ten Benefits Of Being A Digital Nomad In Asia

 My next trip to AU will be from Davao to Brisbane via Manila with Philippines Airlines, or you can fly with Scoot via Singapore to Sydney, then get a Jetstar flight to Brisbane.

-Overall, itโs easy to travel by road around provincial & coastal cities in the Philippines, most people ride motorcycles, or drive Utes & SUVs, but I prefer my Subaru Forester.
+Overall, it’s easy to travel by road around provincial & coastal cities in the Philippines, most people ride motorcycles, or drive Utes & SUVs, but I prefer my Subaru Forester.

-If youโre looking to buy a car, make sure it’s strong & reliable with good suspension, as the roads are a mix of cement, bitumen, & bumpy dirt roads in the provincial towns.
+If you’re looking to buy a car, make sure it’s strong & reliable with good suspension, as the roads are a mix of cement, bitumen, & bumpy dirt roads in the provincial towns.

-6. Visa Options for Digital Nomads
+6. Visas For Digital Nomads

 You can start on a 30-day visa on arrival (Canada, AU, NZ, & EU citizens) or 59-day VOA (US citizens), then extend on a Long-Stay Visitor Visa Extension for 6-months, at BI.